 2 years after Woods’ fall from grace.
 ‘They repent, they reinvent themselves, and they come back better—and with more valuable brands—than

 ever.’
 Who knows, depending on how events pan out, McLachlan may find an upside.

 The Hollywood Catalyst

 Harvey Weinstein was the snowball that became an avalanche: over 80 women have come forward so far, accusing Weinstein of trading roles in his movies for sexual favours.
 Once again, denial was the first response.

 Weinstein's representative told USA TODAY: ‘Mr. Weinstein vehemently denies these accusations … It’s ridiculous that anyone would believe these talented women, academy award winners, provided sexual favours in exchange for roles they earned based on their talent and brilliant work.
 It’s simply not true.’

 In fact, it was the Harvey Weinstein revelations that, according to McLachlan's accusers, prompted them to

-contact each other, having decided not to take action in 2014.
-Here too, were are not equating McLachlan with Weinstein, the man or his alleged
+contact each other, after deciding against taking action in 2014.
+Here too, I am not equating McLachlan with Weinstein, the man or his alleged